 Direction

 At the main railway station, the Franconian Apostle Kilian points you in the direction of the city centre with his blessing on the Kilian Fountain.
 You give him a friendly nod and decide to take a different route.
-On this tour, you will only cross the old town centre once and otherwise cycle through green spaces, vineyards and along riverbanks.
+On this tour, you will only cross the old town centre once and otherwise walk through green spaces, vineyards and along riverbanks.

 Old crane